 Source: OurWorldinData

-According to the Energy Institute, about 750 million people worldwide currently lack access to electricity, making it difficult for them to keep cool in the face of heat, harder to light their houses, or impossible to use fridges.
+According to the IEA, about 750 million people worldwide currently lack access to electricity, making it difficult for them to keep cool in the face of heat, harder to light their houses, or impossible to use fridges.

 Among other statistical data regarding energy consumption, it’s worth noting:

-- Around 78% of the energy consumed worldwide is attributed to North America, Europe, and Asia Pacific regions (as of 2023).
+- Over 78% of the energy consumed worldwide is attributed to North America, Europe, and Asia Pacific regions.

-- Fossil fuels accounted for 60% of all globally produced power
+- Fossil fuels accounted for nearly 60% of all globally produced power

 - Renewable energy accounted for around 30%